Working with Control Room

 Control Room can be used to store your robot code - integrating with version control systems, trigger automation workflows in a variety of ways, provide access control inside your organization, run your robots completely on the cloud via containers, or remote-control a fleet of machines using the Robocorp Workforce Agent, provide accurate reports and logs of all your automation workflows, and more.

 How do you upload your robots to Control Room and keep them in sync?

 Before you can run your automation code in Control Room, you need to upload or sync it.
 You can do this in several different ways depending on your requirements.

 In this case, the bundle zip file is uploaded to the cloud directly.
 Each time a change is needed, a new version of the robot is uploaded.

-The upload can be done manually via the Control Room UI, or, more conveniently, using the dev tools: RCC and the VS Code extensions support uploading code into Control Room this way.
+The upload can be done manually via the Control Room UI, or, more conveniently, using the dev tools: RCC, the VS Code extensions or the Automation Studio support uploading code into Control Room this way.

 This type of workflow has the advantage of being simple and requiring only minimum setup, but it is recommended only when version control is not available.